alisdair/alisdair.github.com/_posts/2013-03-05-the-inner-beauty-of-tree-traversals-in-coffeescript.md

 [tom]: http://blog.moertel.com/about.html
 [post]: http://blog.moertel.com/posts/2012-01-26-the-inner-beauty-of-tree-traversals.html

-Unfortunately, this article is quite lengthy.
-The key point is this: any language supporting first-class functions lets you implement a beautiful pattern for data structure traversal.
+This article is quite lengthy.
+My key point is this: any language supporting first-class functions lets you implement a beautiful pattern for data structure traversal.
 This pattern uses partially-applied functions, composed in the order you want to traverse.

 No idea what partial application or function composition are?
 Read on.